Department of Communication Sciences and Disorders

 The mission of the Leader Speech and Hearing Center is to provide a supervised training environment in clinical service delivery, including observation, screening, assessment, counseling, and therapeutic intervention, for students in the speech-language pathology degree program.
 As a bridge between theory, practice and community, the Leader Center exposes students to a variety of communication and cognitive disorders, populations, service delivery models, service delivery settings and supervisory styles, while providing outreach to those in need of services, regardless of financial ability.

-Designed with input from faculty to meet the highly specialized needs of the departments of Nursing and Speech, Language, and Hearing, the Human Services Building opened for classes in January 2011.
+Designed with input from faculty to meet the highly specialized needs of the departments of Nursing and Communication Sciences and Disorders, the Human Services Building opened for classes in January 2011.

-Edinboro University’s Department of Speech, Language and Hearing will introduce a regionally unique program this fall, titled Kids Intensive Language Training (KILT), which will offer intensive language therapy to preschool-age children with hearing loss.
+Edinboro University’s Communication Sciences and Disorders will introduce a regionally unique program this fall, titled Kids Intensive Language Training (KILT), which will offer intensive language therapy to preschool-age children with hearing loss.
 Participating children will spend 12 weeks working with certified and licensed Edinboro University faculty with expertise in the A-V therapy approach.
 Sessions will be held twice weekly for three hours each in the Governor George Leader Speech and Hearing Center on the EU campus, beginning on Monday, Sept.
 12.

 For complete curriculum and cost information for KILT, click here.
 Additional questions may be addressed to Dr. Puhlman at email@example.com.
 Financial assistance may be available for families that qualify.